hawwestin/MSR.APO/PULL_REQUEST_TEMPLATE.md

+## Status
-##Status : READY/IN DEVELOPMENT/HOLD
+READY/IN DEVELOPMENT/HOLD

+## Migration
-##Migration : Yes|No
+Yes|No

-##Description
+## Description
 A few sentensec describing the overall goals of the pull request's commits.

-Todos list
+## Todos list
 * [ ] Test
 * [ ] Documentation